 With the first generation Audi Q7 you can tow things, transport things, travel long distances comfortably and even go to the forest, for some mushrooms perhaps?
 Well you can, since it has a very good standard 4 wheel drive system and a height adjustable adaptive air suspension as standard.
-But it’s definitely not a proper off-road car since it doesn’t have low range gearbox, locking differentials or a proper ladder frame.
-It shares the same but slightly modified platform with the first generation Porsche Cayenne and VW Touareg, but the Q7 is bigger than these cars and it was also available as a 7 seater version.
+But it’s definitely not a proper off-road car since it doesn’t have a low range gearbox, locking differentials or a proper ladder frame.

-The interior of the cars sold in the EU can be equipped with only the standard equipment which contains for example the horrible looking standard monochromatic MMI screen, or standard fabric seats and then nothing else basically.
+The interior of the cars sold in the EU can be equipped with only the standard equipment which contains for example the horrible looking standard monochromatic MMI screen, or the standard manually adjustable fabric seats, or the…, well, and then nothing else basically.

 When it comes to build quality or materials quality – there are basically no big issues.
 All the plastic parts in the interior are fairly durable, so finding a car with worn plastic buttons is not that easy.
 But if you found one, then most probably the keyless start stop buttons or the windows switches will be worn out + some of the owners complained about a rattling sound from the rear-middle seats on bad quality roads.
 The panoramic sunroof can make various creaks or rattles as well, but other than this the interior is really well built.